mariusbock/mariusbock.github.io/_publications/2022-03-21-a-public-repository-to-improve-replicability-and-collaboration-in-deep-learning-for-har.md

     @InProceedings{bock2022public,
-    title 		= {A Public Repository to Improve Replicability and Collaboration in Deep Learning for HAR  }, author 		= {Lloyd Pellatt, Marius Bock, Daniel Roggen, Kristof Van Laerhoven}, booktitle 	= {IEEE International Conference on Pervasive Computing and Communications Workshops and other Affiliated Events (PerCom Workshops)}, year 		= {2022}
+    title 		= {A Public Repository to Improve Replicability and Collaboration in Deep Learning for HAR  }, author 		= {Lloyd Pellatt, Marius Bock, Daniel Roggen, Kristof Van Laerhoven}, booktitle 	= {IEEE International Conference on Pervasive Computing and Communications Workshops and other Affiliated Events}, year 		= {2022}
     }